Maureen O'Hara

-Maureen O'Hara (17 August 1920 – 24 October 2015) was an Irish and American actress who became successful in Hollywood from the 1940s through to the 1960s.
+Maureen O'Hara (17 August 1920 – 24 October 2015) was an Irish and American actress and singer who became successful in Hollywood from the 1940s through to the 1960s.
 She was a natural redhead who was known for playing passionate but sensible heroines, often in Westerns and adventure films.
 She worked with director John Ford and long-time friend John Wayne on numerous projects.

 O'Hara was born into a Catholic family and raised in Dublin, Ireland.
 She aspired to become an actress from a very young age.
 She trained with the Rathmines Theatre Company from the age of 10 and at the Abbey Theatre from the age of 14.
 She was given a screen test, which was deemed unsatisfactory, but Charles Laughton saw potential in her and arranged for her to co-star with him in Alfred Hitchcock's Jamaica Inn in 1939.
 Laughton insisted that she change her surname from FitzSimons against her wishes, and she became "O'Hara".
 She moved to Hollywood the same year to appear with him in the production of The Hunchback of Notre Dame, and was given a contract by RKO Pictures.
 From there, she went on to enjoy a long and highly successful career, and acquired the nickname "the Queen of Technicolor".